VoluntasTua/scripture-study-guide/prophets/zechariah.md

 Rose, Wolter H. 2000.Zemah And Zerubbabel: Messianic Expectations In The Early Postexilic Period \(Journal For The Study Of The Old Testament.
 Supplement Series ; 304\).
 1st ed.
 Sheffield Academic Press.

 Tiemeyer, Lena-Sofia.
-2016.Zechariah's Vision Report And Its Earliest Interpreters.
+2016b.
+Zechariah's Vision Report And Its Earliest Interpreters.
 1st ed.
 London: Bloomsbury T & T Clark.

 Tiemeyer, Lena-Sofia.
-2016.Zechariah And His Visions.
+2016a.
+Zechariah And His Visions.
 1st ed.
 London: Bloomsbury T & T Clark.

 [^1]: In the case of Isaiah, chapters 40-55 are attributed to a single anonymous prophet, called Deutero-Isaiah, contemporary with the fall of Babylon in 539 BCE.

 [^2]: Tiemeyer, Lena-Sofia.
-2016._Zechariah And His Visions_.
+2016a. _Zechariah And His Visions_.
 1st ed.
 London: Bloomsbury T & T Clark.

 [^3]: Boda, Mark J. 2016._The Book Of Zechariah_.
 1st ed.